For president: Cheney of Wyoming

 She’s dressed down Forever-Trumpers for their willful allegiance to the Big Lie – the Trumpian scheme to subvert what Lincoln called “the great tribunal of the American people.”

-In conceding defeat on Tuesday, Cheney said, “As we leave here today, let us resolve to stand together – Republicans, Democrats and independents – against those who would destroy our Republic.”
+In conceding defeat on earlier Aug.
+16, Cheney said, “As we leave here today, let us resolve to stand together – Republicans, Democrats and independents – against those who would destroy our Republic.”

 The next morning Cheney told NBC News that yes, she was thinking about running for president.
 “I’ll make a decision in the coming months,” she said.